 With all the complex processes involved in software development, it’s easy to forget the fundamental process for a successful software development life cycle (SDLC).
-The SDLC process includes planning, designing, developing, testing and deploying with ongoing maintenance to create and manage an applications efficiently.
+The SDLC process includes planning, designing, developing, testing and deploying with ongoing maintenance to create and manage applications efficiently.
 When faced with the task of producing high-quality software that meets a client’s expectations, requirements, time-frame, and cost estimations; understanding the SDLC is crucial.

 This phase is the most fundamental in the SDLC process.
 Business requirements are compiled and analyzed by a business analyst, domain expert, and project manager.
 The business analyst interacts with stakeholders to develop the business requirements document.
 They also write use cases and share this information with the project team.
 The aim of the requirements analysis is for quality assurance, technical feasibility, and to identify potential risks to address in order for the software to succeed.

 During the design phase, lead developers and technical architects create the initial high-level design plan for the software and system.
-This includes delivery of requirements used to create the Design Document Specification (DDS).
+This includes the delivery of requirements used to create the Design Document Specification (DDS).
 This document details database tables to be added, new transactions to be defined, security processes, as well as hardware and system requirements.

-In this phase the database admin creates and imports the necessary data into the database.
+In this phase, the database admin creates and imports the necessary data into the database.
 Programming languages are defined by requirements.
 Developers create the interface as per the coding guidelines and conduct unit testing.
 This is an important phase for developers.
-They need to be open minded and flexible if any changes are introduced by the business analyst.
+They need to be open-minded and flexible if any changes are introduced by the business analyst.